Nikhil-Wani/Post-Graduate-Diploma-in-Advanced-Computing-CDAC/MEAN Stack/README.md

 4. Model View Controller: In Angular JS, it is very easy to develop application in a clean MVC way.
 You just have to split your application code into MVC components i.e. Model, View and the Controller.
 5. Directives, filters, modules, routes etc.

-# Reactjs

-<b>Why learn ReactJS?</b>

-Today, many JavaScript frameworks are available in the market(like angular, node), but still, React came into the market and gained popularity amongst them.
-The previous frameworks follow the traditional data flow structure, which uses the DOM (Document Object Model).
-DOM is an object which is created by the browser each time a web page is loaded.
-It dynamically adds or removes the data at the back end and when any modifications were done, then each time a new DOM is created for the same page.
-This repeated creation of DOM makes unnecessary memory wastage and reduces the performance of the application.

-Therefore, a new technology ReactJS framework invented which remove this drawback.
-ReactJS allows you to divide your entire application into various components.
-ReactJS still used the same traditional data flow, but it is not directly operating on the browser's Document Object Model (DOM) immediately; instead, it operates on a virtual DOM.
-It means rather than manipulating the document in a browser after changes to our data, it resolves changes on a DOM built and run entirely in memory.
-After the virtual DOM has been updated, React determines what changes made to the actual browser's DOM.
-The React Virtual DOM exists entirely in memory and is a representation of the web browser's DOM.
-Due to this, when we write a React component, we did not write directly to the DOM; instead, we are writing virtual components that react will turn into the DOM.

-# Vuejs

-Vue.js is an open-source progressive JavaScript framework used to develop interactive web user interfaces and single-page applications.
-Vue.js is mainly focused on the view part of the application that is also called front end development.
-Vue.js is going popular day by day because it is very easy to integrate with other projects and libraries.
-It is very simple to install and use.
-Even beginners can understand it easily and start building their own user interfaces.

-<b>What is Vue.js?</b>
-Vue.js is an open-source progressive JavaScript framework used to develop interactive web user interfaces and single-page applications (SPAs).
-Vue.js is commonly referred to as Vue and pronounced as "view.js" or "view."

-<b>What is a Single Page Application (SPA)?</b>

-A single page application or SPA is a web application or a website that provides users a very fluid, reactive, and fast experience similar to a desktop application.
-A single page application contains a menu, buttons, and blocks on a single page.
-When a user clicks on any of them, it dynamically rewrites the current page rather than loading entire new pages from a server.
-That's the reason behind its reactive fast speed.

-Vue is basically developed for frontend development, so it has to deal with a lot of HTML, JavaScript, and CSS files.
-Vue.js facilitates users to extend HTML with HTML attributes called directives.
-Vue.js provides built-in directives and a lot of user-defined directives to enhance functionality to HTML applications.